resbaz/resbaz2022qld/_posts/2021-07-29-follow-twitter-for-updates.md

 ### Stay on top of our news

 We are pushing out news and updates about ResBaz Qld via our Twitter feed [@ResBazQld](https://twitter.com/ResBazQld).
+Follow us there, or on this blog for the latest.

-You can still tell us what you want to see at do at ResBazQld via [this form](https://docs.google.com/forms/d/e/1FAIpQLSfTwkZaRlKULFQrnY66P2MJSpYeUyS2eJ3RPcqMDNHy1QxmyA/viewform).
+There is still time to tell us what you want to see and do at ResBazQld via [this form](https://docs.google.com/forms/d/e/1FAIpQLSfTwkZaRlKULFQrnY66P2MJSpYeUyS2eJ3RPcqMDNHy1QxmyA/viewform).